monnky/ComfyUI-RT-HeartMuLa/README.md

 ### $${\color{yellow}Step \ 4: \ Download \ Model \ Files}$$

-Navigate to your `ComfyUI/models` directory and use the Hugging Face CLI to download the required weights.
+Navigate to your `ComfyUI/models` directory and download the required weights.

 > [!TIP]
 > Ensure you have the [git-lfs-windows.exe](https://git-lfs.com/) installed.